nltk/nltk/FirstCommit.md

-Introduce project Spanish corpus reader
+Introduce the new project Spanish corpus reader

 This project’s goals are to contribute a corpus reader tailored to the style of 19th century Spanish literature.
 It is optimized to